 - Applied Health Research Question (AHRQ) will help identify knowledge gaps; including providing data, analyses and knowledge translation intended to better understand the impact of patients enrolled in the Central East LHIN’s CRSP

-- empowers people to develop new tools and skills to break the cycle of symptoms that can result from chronic conditions
+- empowers people to change their health behaviours by developing new skills and tools to break the cycle of symptoms that can result from having chronic health conditions

 - providing comprehensive management for people with diabetes through interdisciplinary teams of health professionals